matthew-brett/dash-grant/case_for_support.md

 Common ownership implies vendor independence.
-It must be demonstrably impossible for any company or group of companies to withhold a contributor's right to effectively their work.
+It must be demonstrably impossible for any company or group of companies to withhold a contributor's right to effectively publish their work.
 Therefore, the machinery to deploy these materials must work on any system, including the contributor's own desktop computer.

 Rapid iteration is an essential engine for continuous improvement.
 It must be simple to build and deploy these teaching materials in a form from which we